floenavi/floenavi/FEATURES.md

 Every time a tablet is synchronized with the SyncServer, the tablet will transfer up to 10MB of the latest recorded log messages to the SyncServer.

-For each tablet a dedicated folder will be created on the SyncServer that will hold these files.
+For the tablet log files, a dedicated folder `tablets` is created in the log directory.
-The name of the folder is generated using the unique Android-ID of the tablet.
+For each tablet, the name of the logfile is generated from the unique Android-ID of the tablet and a timestamp.

 The files are plain text files with timestamped messages, which can easily be split into smaller parts and